- Publication date

 - Experts should not send any supporting document on the status of their PSC.

-- If an expert is not in the possession of a valid a personal security clearance, the Commission cannot issue a request for PSC and will not initiate the vetting procedure for the concerned experts.
+- If an expert is not in the possession of a valid a PSC, the Commission will not initiate the vetting procedure for them.
 The Commission is not in the position to provide any further guidance and support on the process to obtain a PSC.
-Any clarification should be directed to the National Security Authorities.
+Any questions should be directed to the National Security Authorities.

 For the evaluation starting in a specific year, selected experts will be contacted no later than end of December of the same year for the evaluation, and no later than May for the ethics screening.